 TGax Editor: Change the paragraphs below as follows:

-An AP optionally sets the More Data subfield to 1 in Ack frames to a non-DMG STA from which it has received a frame that contains a QoS Capability element in which the More Data Ack subfield is equal to 1 and that has one or more ACs that are delivery enabled and that is in PS mode to indicate that the AP has a pending transmission for the STA.
+An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA from which it has received a frame that contains a QoS Capability element in which the More Data Ack subfield is equal to 1 and that has one or more ACs that are delivery enabled and that is in PS mode to indicate that the AP has a pending transmission for the STA.
+An HE AP indicates that it can set the More Data subfield to 1 by setting the More Data Ack subfield to 1 in the QoS Info field of frames it transmits.(#819)

-A TDLS peer STA optionally sets the More Data subfield to 1 in Ack frames to a STA that has TDLS peer PSM enabled and that has the More Data Ack subfield equal to 1 in the QoS Capability element of its transmitted TDLS Setup Request frame or TDLS Setup Response frame to indicate that it has a pending transmission for the STA.
+A TDLS peer STA optionally sets the More Data subfield to 1 in Ack frames sent to a non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA that has TDLS peer PSM enabled and that has the More Data Ack subfield equal to 1 in the QoS Capability element of its transmitted TDLS Setup Request frame or TDLS Setup Response frame to indicate that it has a pending transmission for the STA.
+An HE TDLS peer STA indicates that it can set the More Data subfield to 1 by setting the More Data Ack subfield to 1 in the QoS Capability element it transmits.(#819)

 11.2.2.6 AP operation during the CP